JosephNeilG/library_4a/README.md

    ```

    Replace these values with your actual database settings to connect to the library database.

+5. Start XAMPP Server
+   Ensure that both Apache and MySQL are running in the XAMPP control panel.

+6. Testing the Application
+   You can now use API testing tools like Postman or Thunder Client to test the CRUD operations and authentication endpoints.

 End with an example of getting some data out of the system or using it for a little demo